ankitects/anki-manual/src/leeches.md

 <!-- toc -->

 Leeches are cards that you keep forgetting.
-Because they require so many reviews, they take up a lot more of your time as compared to other cards.
+Because they require so many reviews, they take up a lot more of your time, compared to other cards.

 Anki can help you identify leeches.
 Each time a review card 'lapses' (is failed while it is in review mode), a counter increases.
 When this counter